JohnLouderback/GDB/README.md

 Generic Data Binder v0.8
 ===
 ##About GDB
-Generic Data Binder for jQuery.
-Binds views and models in realtime with live two-way binding and no hefty framework necessary.
+Generic Data Binder (GDB) for jQuery is a framework agnostic and extremely easy to use 2 way data binder.
+GDB binds views and models in realtime with live two-way binding and no hefty framework necessary.

 ##Example Useage
 ###HTML or Template File